9 M&A Valuation Methods To Measure Your Company's Worth

 For instance, imagine a tech startup with a consistent history of revenue growth and a clear roadmap for future expansion.
 By applying DCF analysis, an investor can determine the present value of the startup's projected cash flows, considering factors like market risks and expansion costs, to ascertain if the investment aligns with their expected rate of return.

-Comparative Company Analysis (CCA)
+Comparative company analysis (CCA)

 Here, businesses are valued based on how similar companies (in terms of size, industry, or market) are valued in the stock market.